Titanomachy: War

 The war lasted ten years, but eventually Zeus and the other Olympians won.
-Zeus had the defeated Titans imprisoned in Tartarus much like Cronus did to his father, and the Hecatonchires were made their guards.
+Zeus had the defeated Titans imprisoned in Tartarus much like Cronus did to his father, and the Hecatoncheires were made their guards.
 Atlas was given the special punishment of holding up the sky.
 Zeus severely punished Arke for her defection; she was deprived of her wings and cast into Tartarus as well.
 In some accounts, when Zeus became secure in his power, he relented and gave the Titans their freedom.

-The Iliad describes how following their victory, the three brothers divided the world amongst themselves: Zeus was given domain over the sky and the air and was recognized as the ruler of the gods (also known as the Sky Father).
-Poseidon was given the sea and all the waters, whereas Hades was given the Underworld, the realm of the dead.
+The Iliad describes how, following their victory, the three brothers divided the world amongst themselves: Zeus was given domain over the sky and the air and was recognized as the ruler of the gods.
+Poseidon was given the sea and all the waters, and Hades the Underworld, the realm of the dead.
 Each of the other gods were allotted duties according to the nature and proclivities of each.
 The earth was left common to all to do as they pleased, even to run counter to one another, unless the brothers (Zeus, Poseidon, and Hades) were called to intervene.

-Hyginus, in his Fabulae, relates the Titanomachy differently: "After Juno (Hera) saw that Epaphus, born of a concubine, ruled such a great kingdom (Egypt), she saw to it that he should be killed while hunting, and encouraged the Titans to drive Jove (Zeus) from the kingdom and restore it to Saturn (Cronos).
+Hyginus, in his Fabulae, relates the Titanomachy differently: "After Juno (Hera) saw that Epaphus, born of a concubine, ruled such a great kingdom (Egypt), she saw to it that he should be killed while hunting, and encouraged the Titans to drive Jove (Zeus) from the kingdom and restore it to Saturn (Cronus).
 When they tried to mount heaven, Jupiter with the help of Minerva (Athena), Apollo, and Diana (Artemis), cast them headlong into Tartarus.
 On Atlas, who had been their leader, he put the vault of the sky; even now he is said to hold up the sky on his shoulders."